Analytic formulas for topological degree of non-smooth mappings: the even-dimensional case

 \section{Degrees of H\"older continuous mappings}

-Returning now to the degree calculations, we will use Theorem \ref{holderindex} for a particular choice of pseudo-differential operator.
-Assume that $X$ is a compact Riemannian manifold of dimension $2n$ without boundary.
-The Hodge grading on $\bigwedge^*T^*X$ is defined by the involution $\tau$ defined on a $p$-form $\omega$ by
+Returning now to the degree calculations, we will use Theorem \ref{holderindexeven} for a particular choice of differential operator.
+Assume that $X$ is a compact Riemannian oriented manifold of dimension $2n$ without boundary.
+The Hodge grading on $\bigwedge^*T^*X\otimes \C$ is defined by the involution $\tau$ defined on a $p$-form $\omega$ by

 where $*$ denotes the Hodge duality.
 Observe that if $(e_j)_{j=1}^{2n}$ is an oriented, orthonormal basis of the cotangent space, the operator $\tau$ can be written as